Locate a grave MUSEUM OF THE FALLEN

 Seleucid Empire

-Conquest Alexander's largest successor state, a Greek dynasty ruling Persia and Mesopotamia that crumbled inward until Rome swept up the last of it.
+Conquest Alexander's largest successor state, a Greek dynasty ruling Persia and Mesopotamia that crumbled inward until the Roman general Pompey swept up the last of it in 63 BCE.

 63 BCE b.
 312 BCE · 249 years

-Conquest The patchwork of Celtic tribes whose last great revolt under Vercingetorix ended at Alesia, leaving Gaul to become Roman.
+Conquest The patchwork of Celtic tribes whose last great revolt under Vercingetorix ended at Alesia in 52 BCE, leaving Gaul to Julius Caesar's conquest and Roman rule.

 50 BCE b.
 500 BCE · 450 years

-Conquest The last dynasty of the pharaohs, a Greek line that ended with Cleopatra's suicide and Egypt's fall to Rome.
+Conquest The last dynasty of the pharaohs, the Greek line of Ptolemy that ruled from Alexandria until defeat at Actium, Cleopatra's suicide, and Egypt's fall to Rome.

 30 BCE b.
 305 BCE · 275 years